-The Master of Divinity curriculum includes 77-89 hours of study.
-Students who have previously passed with a C or better in Greek or Hebrew at the undergraduate level or can demonstrate competency by examination in these biblical languages will take only 77 hours.
-The coursework equips the student with tools for graduate study, advanced studies in Bible, studies in theology and church history, and training in practical ministry skills.
+PROGRAM DESCRIPTION: The Master of Divinity curriculum consists of 89 hours of study.
+EXCEPTION: Students who have previously passed with a C or better in Greek or Hebrew at the undergraduate level, or can demonstrate competency by examination in these biblical languages, will take only 77 hours.
 Students generally focus ministry courses in one of the following areas: congregational ministry, family life ministry, or youth ministry.
 There is also a general ministry (non-track) option.
 The capstone event in the M.Div. degree program is a comprehensive examination in which the student demonstrates his or her ability to integrate graduate level biblical studies, theology, and ministry skills.